Death of Regis Korchinski-Paquet: Investigation

 An investigation was conducted by the Special Investigations Unit.
 On June 1, investigators announced that they had conducted interviews with six officers and four civilian witnesses and obtained video surveillance footage from the apartment complex.

 On June 3, the Toronto Sun reported that Korchinski-Paquet blockaded the balcony door before falling to her death, citing unnamed sources.
 In response to the Sun reporting an apparent leak by police sources, the family of Korchinski-Paquet cancelled their scheduled police interviews with the Special Investigations Unit.

 On August 26, the SIU cleared all officers of wrongdoing.

 Findings in the SIU report declared no indication of "overt racism", and that "There were allegations in the wake of Miss Korchinski-Paquet's death that she was pushed off the balcony by police..." further adding "The evidence establishes that this did not occur."

-The family, unhappy with the result of the investigation, are continuing their own private investigation.
-On March 30, 2021, the Office of the Independent Police Review Director announced it had opened a new investigation on the police's conduct.